A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: The Main Results

-Based on the structure of $\mathcal{G}$ and Proposition \ref{function_g:proposition_3}, a series of interconnected sub-algebraic Riccati equations with definite quadratic terms can be constructed, as described in \secref{sec:algorithm_design}.
-A key requirement for the algorithm is the existence and uniqueness of stabilizing solutions to these equations.
-We present a criterion for this purpose in what follows.
+Based on the structure of $\mathcal{G}$ and Proposition \ref{function_g:proposition_3}, a series of interconnected sub-algebraic Riccati equations with sign-definite quadratic terms can be constructed, as detailed in Section \ref{sec:iterative_design}.
+In each iteration step, the existence and uniqueness of stabilizing solutions to these equations are of particular importance.
+In what follows, we establish a criterion for such equations and separately present some related properties—both of which will be repeatedly employed in proving the iteration sequence’s convergence.

-\begin{definition}[\cite*{Dragan2013book}] Given the following stochastic observation system:
+\begin{definition}[\cite{Dragan2013book}] Given the following stochastic observation system: